hauntsaninja/hauntsaninja.github.io/posts/cursed_mac_file.md

 ---
 title = "A cursed file on macOS" date = "September 16, 2022"
+summary = "In which I learn that files don't always work like files"
 ---

 I like to think that I mostly understand how computers work.
 But those darn computers still find